 You can also use a duplicate file finder app to weed out unnecessary files.
 While basic ones only perform file name and checksum comparisons, more advanced versions can check for similarity, such as if you have two image files that are the same, but maybe one has different dimensions.

-The feature that makes it stand out among other duplicate file finders is that it comes with a content-compare option.
+The feature that makes Anti-Twin stand out among other duplicate file finders is that it comes with a content-compare option.
 This isn't limited to images, either.
-For example, you can use it to compare MP3 files by their ID3 tags, by lowering the "Match min" threshold a bit.
+You can use it to compare MP3 files by their ID3 tags, by lowering the Match min threshold.